Santa Clara Broncos men's basketball: Saint Mary’s Gaels

-Saint Mary’s and Santa Clara first played in 1910, and Santa Clara leads the all-time series, 131–83.
+Saint Mary's and Santa Clara first played in 1910, and Santa Clara leads the all-time series, 131–83.
 The rivalry between the two schools has been most intense in football, and was less competitive in basketball.
-However, with both schools dropping football and Saint Mary’s recent rise to prominence in basketball have heightened the rivalry.
+However, with both schools dropping football and Saint Mary's recent rise to prominence in basketball have heightened the rivalry.

 Pacific Tigers

 Santa Clara and Pacific own the oldest intercollegiate basketball rivalry in California, with the series beginning in 1904.
 Santa Clara leads the all-time series 89–51.
 The rivalry was initially one of proximity, as Pacific was founded in Santa Clara and later moved to San Jose.
-When the basketball rivalry began, the schools were located a stone’s throw from one another.
+When the basketball rivalry began, the schools were located a stone's throw from one another.
 When Pacific relocated to Stockton in 1923, the rival lessened somewhat.
 Pacific was a founding member, along with Santa Clara, of the WCAC conference in 1952.
 However, the rivalry took another hit when Pacific moved to the 1971 to join the Big West Conference.
-However, the teams remained fixtures on one another’s schedules.
+However, the teams remained fixtures on one another's schedules.
 With Pacific returning to the WCC in 2013, the rivalry will take-on renewed significance.

 Stanford Cardinal

 Stanford and Santa Clara first met in 1912, and Stanford leads the all-time series 51–25.
 Both universities are in Santa Clara County, and have long shared a rivalry on and off the court.
-The two teams have not met on the court since 2008.
-Former Bronco head coach Dick Davy served as an assistant at Stanford from 2008–2012 following his retirement as head coach of Santa Clara in 2007.
-Santa Clara’s Kevin Foster passed Stanford’s Todd Lichti as the leading scorer in Bay Area college basketball history.
-The series is set to resume in 2019.
+Former Bronco head coach Dick Davy served as an assistant at Stanford from 2008 to 2012 following his retirement as head coach of Santa Clara in 2007.
+Santa Clara's Kevin Foster passed Stanford's Todd Lichti as the leading scorer in Bay Area college basketball history.

 Gonzaga Bulldogs

 A newer rivalry for the Broncos has been with the Gonzaga Bulldogs.
 The teams first met in 1946, but did not become regular competitors until Gonzaga joined the West Coast Conference in 1979.
 Gonzaga leads the all-time series 49–31.
 In 2007, Santa Clara became the first, and to date, one of only two WCC members to beat Gonzaga in the McCarthey Athletic Center.
 In 2012, the attendance at the Santa Clara-Gonzaga game was 4,907, a Leavey Center record.
+On January 18, 2025, Santa Clara set the all-time opponent scoring record in the McCarthey Athletic Center in a 103-99 win against Gonzaga.